Skyline of Real Estate in Warsaw City Poland

 • 2023 (forecasted): A modest growth of 0.7%, reflecting temporary global economic challenges.

-Poland’s strategic location and diversified economy have supported this robust performance, providing a stable foundation for real estate investments.
+Poland’s strategic location and diversified economy have supported this robust performance, providing a stable foundation for property investment.

 Poland GDP growth rate